The GUIDE index for Curse of Strahd and other related articles can be found here !

 5.- Quake !!!
 During a rest outdoors, the ground vibrates for a minute.
 Then suddenly a powerful force breaks the ground open.
 A scar marks the land as it tears open.
 Have any PC close to the opening roll a Dexterity save (DC 13).
 A fail means the PC falls through the opening 30 ft.
 (3d6 damage).
 They fall in a cavern chamber that has one or more openings leading out from it (your choice).
 This is good to introduce a small dungeon or undead encounter.

 6.- Cursed Barovians: While traveling near the sunset, the party catches up with a group of 3 Barovians traveling in the same direction.
 They explain they are merchants and may show them their wares.
 The hold a secret, they visited the Amber Temple and accepted a Dark Gift.
-They appear human but are a form of ghoul and can only find nourishment from eating man flesh.
+They appear human but they are now a form of ghoul and can only find nourishment from eating man flesh.
 When sun sets, their true form is revealed and they attack.

 7.- Save the horse: The party hears the anguished neighs of a horse nearby and wolves howling.
 After investigating they find a poor horse trying to scare of a pack of wolves.
 While dealing with the wolves, the horse suddenly transforms into a giant spider, dire wolf or similar creature and attacks.
 This is Strahd himself assessing the PCs strengths.

 8.- Insurrection: The party is approached by a mob of Barovians on the road.
 These are villagers from Vallaki armed with sickles and torches.
 They ventured out in search of two villagers who were expelled from Vallaki by the Burgomaster Vargas Vallakovich for “Malicious Unhappiness”.
 Only one of the villagers was found, the other was probably eaten by wolves.
-They are know going back to Vallaki in full-insurrection mode.
+They are now going back to Vallaki in full-insurrection mode.
 Izek Strazni and the guard are ready to repel any rebels from returning to town.
 If the party defuses the mood, then the villagers are let back inside with no trouble.

 9.- Old man: Near the road there is an old man eating something close to the fire.
 He invites the adventurers to have a bite with him.
 He’s an old Vistana traveling west alone.
 His intention is to reach Krezk and then exit Barovia there.
 He can tell a good story: he was there one year ago when the foreign wizard (Mordenkainen) rallied the peoples of Barovia against Strahd.
 After the wizard was defeated and thrown down the cliffs of Ravenloft, he was the first to climb down there with a friend, to find the man’s possessions.
 They did not find Mordenkainen but they found his spell book.
 As they couldn’t read it they decided to sell it, however they were attacked that night by living scarecrows.
 His friend died during the conflict before he decided to hand out the book.
 An old ugly lady came out from the darkness and took the book (This is Baba Lysaga).